kristofferahl/mavis/README.md

 - `MAVIS_THEME`: Override the theme (e.g., "charm", "dracula", "catppuccin")
 - `MAVIS_CHIP`: Override the chip label shown in the UI
-- `MAVIS_AI_PROMPT`: Custom prompt to append to the AI request for personalized suggestions

 #### Debug Mode